Irish lichens

 Physconia distorta

 Physconia distorta.
-December 2008 and May 2010
+December 2008, May 2010, January 2012

 Please contact me if you find errors.
 All images used are copyright.